-Only America's History (700-01) and Unfinished Nation (567-68, 577-78) mention the Scottsboro Boys-but their coverage amply illustrates progressive distortion in these textbooks.
+Only America's History and The Unfinished Nation mention the Scottsboro Boys-but their coverage amply demonstrates progressive distortion.
 Both mention Communist support for the Scottsboro Boys, and America's History provides the drippily enthusiastic judgment that "the Scottsboro Boys, as they were known, inspired solidarity within African American communities."
-Only Unfinished Nation mentions the tight Soviet control of the American Communist Party-and neither mentions the NAACP's intense suspicion of and hostility to the Communist Party, which they regarded as using black Americans for their own purpose.
-This would be evidence rather that the Scottsboro Boys drove a wedge among black Americans rather than inspiring solidarity.
-The failure to note that basic point exemplifies the damage progressive skew imposes on these textbooks' narrative of the 1930s.
+Only The Unfinished Nation mentions the tight Soviet control of the American Communist Party-and neither mentions the NAACP's intense suspicion of and hostility to the Communist Party, which they regarded as using black Americans for its own purposes.
+Yet the mutual hostility of black supporters of the Communist Party and the NAACP during and after the trials of the Scottsboro Boys provides evidence that the Scottsboro Boys drove a wedge among black Americans rather than inspiring solidarity.
+The failure to note that basic point exemplifies the damage a pervasive progressive skew imposes on these textbooks' narrative of the 1930s.